dribnet/strokes/README.md

           (.attr "cx" 50)
           (.attr "cy" 50)))

 **NOTE**: The externs for the D3 library is also needed and can be copied e.g. from this repository to `public/d3/d3-externs.js`.
 You should also copy the D3 source (FIXME: can one use a CDN instead?) to `public/d3/d3.js`.

-Then `lein cljsbuild once` and view `public/hello.html` in your browser.
-You should see a circle.
+Then `lein cljsbuild once`, put the public directory on a server somewhere and view `public/hello.html` in your browser.
+You should see a circle appear in the upper left corner.

-Several more complex examples can be found in this repository.